Chamber of Representatives of Colombia

 The Chamber of Representatives (Cámara de Representantes de la República de Colombia) is the lower house of the Congress of Colombia.
-It has 172 members elected to four-year terms.
+It has 183 members elected to four-year terms.

-Electoral system
+Elections and electoral system

-According to the Colombian Constitution, the Chamber of Representatives, currently composed of 166 representatives serving four-year terms, is elected in territorial constituencies, special constituencies and an international constituency.
+According to the Colombian Constitution of 1991, the Chamber of Representatives, currently composed of 183 representatives serving four-year terms, is elected in territorial constituencies, special constituencies and an international constituency.

 The departments (and the capital district of Bogotá D.C.) each form territorial electoral constituencies (circunscripciones territoriales).
 Each constituency has at least two members, and one more for every 365,000 inhabitants or fraction greater than 182,500 over and above the initial 365,000.
-For the legislative term 2014-2018, 161 of the Chamber's 166 members were elected in territorial constituencies.
+For the legislative term 2014-2018, 161 of the Chamber's 183 members were elected in territorial constituencies.

 There are also three special constituencies, electing the remaining five members: one for Indigenous communities currently with one representative, one for Afro-Colombian communities (negritudes) currently with two representatives and one for Colombian citizens resident abroad currently with one representative.
 As a result of the 2015 constitutional reform, the number of seats allocated to Colombian citizens resident abroad was reduced to one, from 2018 onward, as an additional special seat will be created for the territorial constituency of Archipelago of San Andrés, Providencia and Santa Catalina to represent the archipelago's Raizal community.

 Since 2014, the assignment of additional seats is based on the corresponding proportional increase of the national population in accordance with census results.
 If as a result of the above a territorial constituency should lose one or more seats, it keeps the number of seats to which it was entitled to on July 20, 2002.